 A customer:

 • has unusual transaction patterns or frequency of transactions.
-For example, multiple payers make loan repayments, or payments are sent to and/or received from foreign jurisdictions to which the customer does not have an obvious link (for example, no known family, friends or business relationships)
+For example, multiple payers make loan repayments, or payments are sent to or received from foreign jurisdictions to which the customer doesn’t have an obvious link (for example, no known family, friends or business relationships)

-• applies for loans and/or makes early loan payouts or large value loan repayments that are inconsistent with their profile, or with no reason provided
+• applies for loans, or makes early loan payouts or large value loan repayments, that are inconsistent with their profile, or with no reason provided

 • makes rapid transactions in and out of offset or loan accounts